jandremarais/PotholeDetection/README.md

 **Edit:** The data is no longer available at that link.
 I will contact the organisers to explore alternative options.

 The folder `custom_layers` and the files `densenet121.py` and `resnet_101.py` are from [this](https://github.com/flyyufelix/cnn_finetune) awesome repo.
 It contains code to create common ConvNet architectures in Keras, including pretrained ImageNet weights.
 See the `README.md` of the original repo to get access to the pretrained weights and save them in the `models` directory (again using the `gddown.py` script).
+I edited the model scripts for compatibility with Keras 2.0.

 Now you are ready to run the code in the `solution.ipynb` notebook.
 I've included some explanations and comments in-between the code cells to increase readability.